atleag/WebSCADA-MES-/README.md

 -WebSocket
 -RestAPI
 -Interfaces
--Pure MVC (Models as a whole used as ViewModels) -Secure storing of DB credentials.
+-Pure MVC (Some models used as a whole instead of ViewModels) -Secure storing of DB credentials.